 By spending so much time on 'just trying another one', and not following other diagnostic channels (ultrasound, MRI, laparoscopy), my endometriosis was allowed to grow to extreme levels.

 Finding a pill that works best to balance out hormone levels, however, is not easy, with many patients jumping between different brands.

-Blood tests that show hormone levels can help with appropriate choice, but most doctors (in my experience) don't prescribe these tests.
+Blood tests that show hormone levels can help with the appropriate choice, but most doctors (in my experience) don't prescribe these tests.

 Some patients do well.
-Others, may develop (mild) side effects: acne, weight gain, nausea, migraines and high blood pressure are some of the more common ones.
+Others may develop (mild) side effects: acne, weight gain, nausea, migraines, and high blood pressure are some of the more common ones.

-- A skin patch, applied once a week for three weeks, then a week break for menstruation.
+- A skin patch applied once a week for three weeks, then a week break for menstruation.

-After six operations, three courses of the strong medications in the next section, plus 9 years of the Mirena IUD, there are still endometriosis cells in my pelvis, as shown from the most recent biopsies taken during my hysterectomy.
+After six operations, three courses of the strong medications in the next section, plus nine years of the Mirena IUD, there are still endometriosis cells in my pelvis, as shown from the most recent biopsies taken during my hysterectomy.